alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-All green so let's move on.
-In the company service, we are doing 2 validation regarding `FantasyName`, checking if the name is not null or whitespace and the size as we now have a specific class representing our fantasy name we can move the verifications to the class but first let me write some tests.
+In the company service, we are doing 2 validation regarding `FantasyName`.
+First, we check if the name is not null or whitespace, then we check the size for the name.
+With that in mind let's move these validations to our new `CompanyFantasyName` class, but first, we will write some tests.

 {% highlight csharp %}